rosstulloch/ClockRadio/README.md

 Use the left and right buttons to move between stations.

 Pressing the centre button turns on the radio and steps over each available sleep time.
-Holding down the centre button turns OFF the radio.
+Holding down the centre button turns off the radio.

 License
 -------